COSC481W-2020Fall/unit-tests-baylieburkowski/Assignment6.md

 what functionalities need unit tests

     Android App:
+        - Accessing the camera
-        - Photo being saved to the gallery properly
+        - Creating the image file
         - Dog breed is correctly displayed
         - Cropped image is correctly displayed